Rubling66/unionbolt-ai-hackathon/Submit Pinecone working maximized 6 28 25/project/automation-summary.md

 **Automation completed successfully!** 🚀

-*The UnionBolt AI platform is now live and accessible with 19 union management AI agents ready for testing and deployment.*
+*The UnionBolts platform is now live and accessible with comprehensive AI-powered workplace management features ready for production deployment.*